|

 at a cost of $200 each.
 (November 2, 1877)obs03nov77

-Home on Halifax Street burns.
-Employees of the nearby Raleigh and Gaston Railroad shops arrive first and are subsequently assisted by firefighters.
-(November
+Home on Halifax Street burned.
+Employees of the nearby Raleigh and Gaston Railroad shops arrived first and

 2, 1877)obs03nov77

-Cottage on Salisbury Street burns.
-The structure is destroyed despite the best efforts of firefighters.
+was destroyed despite the best efforts of firefighters.
 (November 5, 1877)obs05nov77

 Homes and stables on Wilmington Street destroyed by fire.
 Flames spread to a nearby residence, and then to a second residence.
 (December